 Walking Rifleman When a man takes his rifle awalkin' |

 Written for Col. Jeff Cooper and first recited in Botswana on the occasion of his 79th birthday.
-It's about the mindset the author learned from him; hence the title.
+This is about the mindset the author learned from him; hence the title.

 Okavango Birthday Tribute 1998 History makes this lesson quite plain; When the Israelites cowered and hid in their holes, When the founders grew tired of the greed of the king, When Theodore Roosevelt led his men up San Juan, It's really just silly, this "New Age" idea If a goblin assaults you on the streets of your town, Joe Sledge |